mswjs/interceptors/README.md

 Once extended, it intercepts and normalizes all requests to the _isomorphic request instances_.
 The isomorphic request is an abstract representation of the request coming from different sources (`ClientRequest`, `XMLHttpRequest`, `window.Request`, etc.) that allows us to handle such requests in the same, unified manner.

-You can respond to an isomorphic request using an _isomorphic response_.
-In a similar way, the isomorphic response is a representation of the response to use for different requests.
-Responding to requests differs substantially when using modules like `http` or `XMLHttpRequest`.
-This library takes the responsibility for coercing isomorphic responses into appropriate responses depending on the request module automatically.
+You can respond to an isomorphic request using a Fetch API `Response` instance.
+Instead of designing custom abstractions, this library respects the Fetch API specification and takes the responsibility to coerce a single response declaration to the appropriate response formats based on the request-issuing modules.

 ## What this library doesn't do